 A single intake and assessment process that is driven by the simple goal that no client will be asked to repeat a piece of information.
 At the time of intake a worker collects all the information that the provider agencies generally need, though later the client may be required to verify or provide additional information.
-(Download Printable Intake Form.)
+Click to view the Intake Form

 A team approach is central to Neighborhood Place.
 Workers select and design ways they can enhance each other’s functions through a team effort.
 Because communication between service providers occurs up front, workers are able to set priorities with a clear understanding of their colleagues’ activities.
 The result is a significant reduction of duplication and counter-productivity.